Code Submission Guide (Pull Request)

 git pull upstream master

-(3) Switch back to the previous branch (assuming the branch is named fix)β
+(3) Switch back to the development branch (assume the branch is named fix)

 git checkout fix